Julietarellanoo/colombian_leaders_murders/README.md

 # Visualization on a 3D web map of the number of homicides of social leaders in Colombia

-The objective is to compile open source geographic data in order to highlight the information linked to the number of murders by region in Colombia and visualize them in 3D.
+The objective is to compile open source geographic data in order to highlight the information linked to the number of murders of social leaders by region in Colombia and visualize them in 3D.

 ## Methodological scheme